Without Memory: Plot

 The main concept of the game is based on the idea of the existence of three parallel worlds.
 Player actions in one universe affect events in the other two.

 The story begins in the dystopian universe, and its main character, Leo Evans, serves the police and he is a prominent representative of the consumer society.
 One day, when he returns home from work, in his apartment, he finds a detachment of the peacekeepers that takes his wife to the high-tech prison Animatorium for her assistance to the terrorist organization called "the Insiders".
 Unable to offer resistance and having lost his spouse, after some time, Leo changes his views and joins the Insiders to fight against the existing order.
 Soon he realizes that the root of the problem goes far beyond its home world...

 Characters

 Leo Evans is the main character of the game.
 Originally, it is a typical representative of the consumer society, but later became a member of the anti-government organization "the Insiders".
 A Russian film and theatre actor Roman Kurtsyn played Leo.

-Emily Evans is the wife of the main character and a member of the antigovernment organization "the Insiders".
+Emily Evans is married to the main character and a member of the antigovernment organization "the Insiders".
 A Russian actress Tatiana Kosmacheva portrayed the role of Emily.